Young PAP launches position paper on climate change outlining six areas for improvement

 The suggestions outlined in the 20-page paper tackle various aspects of climate change, which the authors say will led to warming temperatures, rainfall shortage and biodiversity loss in Singapore.

-The suggestions in the paper include calls for stronger legislation in some areas to cut emissions, the provision of more financial incentives for green schemes, and suggestions on how climate change can be better communicated to the public.
+The suggestions in the paper include calls for stronger legislation in some areas to cut emissions, the provision of more financial incentives for green schemes, as well as suggestions on how climate change can be better communicated to the public.

 "Singapore should aim to achieve growth and positive economic outcomes together with sustainable industrial practices," said the authors, who also noted that the Republic was an "alternative energy-disadvantaged" country with limited access to renewable energy options.